The Air Raid warden and the ARP

 One evening he called us outside as he had heard the noise of a very large plane approaching.
-Even though it was dark we could clearly see that it was German as it was very low.
+Even though it was dark, we could clearly see that it was German as it was very low.
 It carried on to Bath where it bombed the city.
 Although there was an anti-aircraft unit in there, it all happened so quickly that no preventative measures could be taken.
 I still have my father's ARP badge which is identical to the one in the photo.
 It is hallmarked as silver.

 While my father was on an ARP patrol, he saw a German plane or doodle bug (not sure which) heading for our house.
 This put him in a huge dilemma: whether to rush home to warn my mother or continue his route.
-Luckily for him the plane suddenly changed course.
+Luckily for him the thing suddenly changed course.

 Lifelong advice from my father's ARP work